abilandz/PH8124/Lecture_6/Lecture_6.md

 grep "test" grepExample.txt > filtered.txt
 ```

-In the next example, we instruct **grep** to use a flag '-n', to print all lines containing the pattern 'test', and the numbers of those lines:
+In the next example, we instruct **grep** to use a flag '-n', to print all lines containing the pattern 'test' alongside the numbers of those lines:

 ```bash
 grep -n "test" grepExample.txt